majorhaji/backend-api-project/README.md

 We will be building an API for the purpose of accessing application data programmatically.
 The intention here is to mimick the building of a real world backend service (such as reddit) which should provide this information to the front end architecture.

-Your database will be PSQL, and you will interact with it using [Knex](https://knexjs.org).
+Your database will be PSQL, and you will interact with it using [node-postgres](https://node-postgres.com/).

 You will spend the setup and seeding phase of this project in a pair, and separate once its time to build the server up!
 The point to separate is clearly annotated :)

 ## Step 1 - Setting up your project

 In this repo we have provided you with the knexfile.
 Be sure to add it to the `.gitignore` before you start pushing to your repository.
-If you are on linux insert your postgres username and password into the knexfile.
+If you are on linux insert your postgres username and password into the `.env` file too. **RETURN TO**

 You have also been provided with a `db` folder with some data, a [setup.sql](./db/setup.sql) file, a `seeds` folder and a `utils` folder.
 You should also take a minute to familiarise yourself with the npm scripts you have been provided.

 Your second task is to make accessing both sets of data around your project easier.
-You should make 3 `index.js` files: one in `db/data`, and one in each of your data folders (test & development).
+You should make 2 `index.js` files: one in each of your data folders (test & development).

 The job of `index.js` in each the data folders is to export out all the data from that folder, currently stored in separate files.
 This is so that, when you need access to the data elsewhere, you can write one convenient require statement - to the index file, rather than having to require each file individually.
 Think of it like a index of a book - a place to refer to!
 Make sure the index file exports an object with values of the data from that folder with the keys: